GENL/matice/README.md

 php artisan vendor:publish --provider=Genl\Matice\MaticeServiceProvider
 ```

-Matice is available as a NPM package `matice`
+Matice is available as an NPM `matice` package
-that exposes the `trans()` function for use in frontend apps that
+which exposes the `trans ()` function for use in frontend applications
-are not using Blade.
+that do not use Blade.
 You can install the NPM package with:
 ```bash
 // With yarn